hms-dbmi/fda-pediatric-studies/README.md

 # Pediatric Studies and Labeling Additions Required by the US FDA for Novel Drug Approvals, 2011–2023

-This repository contains the R scripts and analytical workflow used in the study *“Pediatric Studies and Labeling Additions Required by the US FDA for Novel Drug Approvals, 2011–2023.”* The code reproduces all main analyses presented in the manuscript, including generation of **Tables 1–3** and the **supplementary materials**.
+This repository contains the R scripts and analytical workflow used in the study *“Pediatric Studies and Labeling Additions Required by the US FDA for Novel Drug Approvals, 2011–2023.”* The code reproduces all main analyses presented in the manuscript, including generation of **Tables 1–3, Figures 1-2** and the **supplementary table**.
 The repository includes data preparation, statistical analyses (ANOVA, logistic regression, and Cox proportional hazards models), and figure/table formatting steps used for publication.
 All analyses were conducted in R, and the repository is organized for reproducibility and transparency.

 ---